June Barton OAM

 Sam is a finance professional with more than 30 years of local and international experience.
 He has a reputation for establishing and restructuring companies by identifying and implementing strategies, controls and procedures to build robust and resilient organisations.
 He has lead teams in various jurisdictions around the world and has an acute understanding of cultural requirements in order to produce the best results possible whilst respecting traditional and cultural beliefs.

-BSc (Health Promotion); Graduate Certificate in Health Policy & Management; Graduate of the Australian Institute of Company Directors
+BSc (Health Promotion); Graduate Certificate in Health Policy & Management; GAICD

 Kelli is an experienced senior executive with a diverse background across the not-for-profit, government and private health sectors in Western Australia.
-She has particular expertise in the rural, regional and remote sectors of Western Australia, combined with a strong focus on Australian health care and health workforce.
+She has a strong strategic focus on Australian health care and health workforce, with a commitment to delivering health workforce solutions for rural communities.

-Kelli is currently the General Manager Workforce at Rural Health West, a not-for-profit organisation dedicated to improving access to health care for people in rural and remote regions of Western Australia.
+Kelli is currently the Deputy Chief Executive Officer at Rural Health West, an independent non-government organisation dedicated to improving access to health care for people in rural and remote regions of Western Australia.

 Bachelor of Psychology; MAPS, GAICD